 "Overlay zone."
 A zoning district that encompasses one or more underlying zones and that imposes additional or alternative requirements to that required by the underlying zone.

 "Qualified professional."
 A professionally trained person with the requisite academic degree, experience, and professional certification or license in the field(s) relating to the subject matter being studied or analyzed.
+“Remote Avalanche Control Device.”
+A structure, typically in the form of a tower, designed to reduce the risk of unpredictable naturally triggered avalanches by artificially triggering, through remote control, smaller controlled avalanches.
+This device is designed to reduce the hazards natural avalanches pose to skiers, workers, and others who are in and around the boundaries of ski resorts.

 "Retaining wall."
 A wall designed and constructed to resist the lateral displacement and erosion of soils or other materials.